Financial Aid Handbook

-For additional information, please review Harvard’s statement on information Security and Privacy at www.security.harvard.edu/.
+For additional information, please review Harvard’s statement on information Security and Privacy.

 As a lender of federal aid, Harvard is required to provide certain information to all students on a yearly basis.
-That information is explained in the GSD Student Handbook, the GSD webpage www.gsd.harvard.edu, the Harvard University webpage www.harvard.edu and this Financial Aid Handbook (also available on the GSD Aid webpage.
-Some other sources of related information are www.students.gov (general student information from the US government), and www.hupd.harvard.edu/ (The Harvard University Police).
-The following text is taken directly from the Federal Student Aid Handbook and lists some of the information we are required to provide.
+That information is explained in the GSD Student Handbook, the GSD webpage, the Harvard University webpage and this Financial Aid Handbook.
+Some other sources of related information are general student information from the US government, and the Harvard University Police.
 Please contact the Office of Student Services if there is information you are unable to locate.

 The Office of Financial Assistance staff is not qualified to provide thorough advice relating to taxes and tax form procedures.
 Any questions should be presented to a tax professional, but we have compiled some information that may be helpful.

 Taxable Financial Aid